Skip to Main Content

 • AWARE

-• Biosecurity Game Changers Initiative
+• Biosecurity Game Changers

-AWARE (Advance Warning and Response Exemplars)
+Advance Warning and Response Exemplars (AWARE)

-There is a global need and opportunity to implement and scale effective early warning systems (EWS) to rapidly detect future outbreaks of infectious diseases with epidemic or pandemic potential.
+There is a global need and opportunity to implement and scale effective early warning systems (EWS) to rapidly detect future outbreaks of climate-sensitive infectious diseases with epidemic or pandemic potential.
 A crucial first step in this process is establishing a strong knowledge base to build upon.

 Project Highlights